Debriefing: Psychological research

 In psychological research, a debriefing is a short interview that takes place between researchers and research participants immediately following their participation in a psychology experiment.
 The debriefing is an important ethical consideration to make sure that participants are fully informed about, and not psychologically or physically harmed in any way by, their experience in an experiment.
 Along with informed consent, the debriefing is considered to be a fundamental ethical precaution in research involving human beings.
 It is especially important in social psychology experiments that use deception.
 Debriefing is typically not used in surveys, observational studies, or other forms of research that involve no deception and minimal risk to participants.

 Methodological advantages of a debriefing include "the ability of researchers to check the effectiveness of a manipulation, or to identify participants who were able to guess the hypothesis or spot a deception."
 If the data have been compromised in this way, then those participants should be excluded from the analysis.
 Many psychologists feel that these benefits justify a postexperimental follow-up even in the absence of deception or stressful procedures.

 Organizational

-Debriefing in the business discipline is largely instrumental to project management, particularly in "accelerating projects, innovating novel approaches, and hitting difficult objectives."
+Debriefing in the business discipline is largely instrumental to project management, particularly in "accelerating projects, innovating novel approaches, and hitting difficult objectives".
 Debriefs are considered to primarily serve developmental purposes rather than evaluative or judgmental.
 They are also considered to have more of a developmental intent than an administrative intent, such as in a performance appraisal.
 One difference in organizational and/or project management is that the debriefing process is not only conducted after the conclusion of other events, but can also be conducted in real-time to continuously evolve plans during execution.
 The main reason for focusing on debriefing in an organizational or even in a project management capacity, is to increase effectiveness of the team, both individually and collectively.
 One study found that properly conducted debriefings can help organizations realize individual and team performance improvements by about 20-25%.

+On the conclusion of a tendering exercise for a business contract, both successful and unsuccessful tenderers may be offered a debriefing meeting.